 In this case, one of the expenses the vendor has to pay, is the agent’s commission.
-In Spain, the agents have rights to collect their fees in the moment in which buyer and seller agrees in written the terms of the sale, in the proper contract.
+In Spain, agents have rights to collect their fees in the moment in which buyer and seller agree in written the terms of the sale, in the proper contract.

-We can say, out of the general that their function is to get the “legal agreement” between both parts, and they are not responsible of the “good end” of the transaction.
+We can say, out of the general that aim and the agent’s function is to get the “legal agreement” between both parts, and they are not responsible of the “good end” of the transaction.
 They complete their commercial function in the moment in which they find a property for the buyer, and a buyer for the vendor.

 But, is quite common that the agents are not paid, or are not totally paid, till completion.
 This is a common practice, but the thing is that their rights are acquired in the same moment of the signing of the contracts.